Simula-Consulting/decipher/viz-tool/docs/development.md

         The machine used for the project, `p1068-rhel9-01-pool`, already has Apptainer installed.

-To use the image on TSD
+To use the image on TSD:

-📥 Import the image to TSD
+**📥 Import the image to TSD**

-:   Go to [TSD's import page](https://data.tsd.usit.no/file-import/), and follow the instructions.
+:   Go to [TSD's import page](https://data.tsd.usit.no/file-import/), and follow the instructions to upload your `.sif` image.
     Files will be available at `/tsd/<project-code>/data/durable/file-import/`.

+    :fire: tip:  Upload to your user's group, not the common group.

-:octicons-terminal-24: Run the image
+**:octicons-terminal-24: Run the image**

 :   Move the image to an appropriate location in TSD, and execute
     `apptainer run --no-home -B <data_manager_dir>:/mnt <image_name>` where `image_name` has the extension `.sif`.